The San Antonio Spurs (21-60, 7-33 Away) are on the road to face the Dallas Mavericks (38-43, 23-17 Home) Sunday at

 Will the San Antonio Spurs make the playoffs this year?

-The San Antonio Spurs did not make the playoffs in the 2020-21 season after finishing 10th in the West with a 33-39 record.
-The Spurs qualified for the Play-In Tournament but were eliminated by the Grizzlies in the first elimination game.
+The San Antonio Spurs did not make the playoffs in the 2021-22 season after finishing 10th in the West with a 34-48 record.

 Will the San Antonio Spurs get the 1st pick in the NBA Draft?

-The San Antonio Spurs received the 12th pick in the 2021 NBA draft.
+The San Antonio Spurs did not receive the first overall pick in the 2022 NBA draft.

 When do the San Antonio Spurs play?